-- Incorporates options to meet the growing electricity demand in the Hamilton sub-region taking into consideration local energy priorities - Ensures a reliable source of electricity in the region over the next 20 years.
+- Aligns with community perspectives on local needs. - Incorporates options to meet the growing electricity demand in the Caledonia-Norfolk subregion taking into consideration local energy priorities. - Ensures a reliable source of electricity in the region over the next 20 years.